 And that, in part, led to the idea of SMARTEST.

 What Is SMARTEST?

-Immunotherapy is now considered a safe and effective mesothelioma treatment.
+Immunotherapy for mesothelioma is now considered a safe and effective treatment.
 The United States Food and Drug Administration (FDA) approved a drug combination: Opdivo (nivolumab) and Yervoy (ipilimumab) for unresectable mesothelioma.